 But if Recuva does the job, why look for an alternative at all?

 The number of data recovery tools available numbers in the dozens.
-In order to find the best Recuva alternative, we used the following criteria.
+To find the best Recuva alternative, we used the following criteria.
+Specifically, the options must:

 - Designed with easy to understand interfaces.